-- 7.1 To achieve the Vision for Spixworth and objectives of the SNP, a suite of planning policies has been drafted.
+- To achieve the Vision for Spixworth and objectives of the SNP, a suite of planning policies has been drafted.
 The emerging policies have been developed, during the preparation of the SNP, using both consultation feedback and evidence of local issues and characteristics. - 7.2 The policies have been written to ensure that new development enhances the setting and character of Spixworth, to promote a sense of community and provide for the social and economic needs of the residents.
-Decision-makers and applicants must read the policies as a whole when judging if any development proposal would be acceptable. - 7.3 Policies are grouped by five themes as illustrated in the graphic opposite. - 7.4 To aid interpretation, the themes and policies are supported by contextual narrative, the local community's views on the subject together with evidence, plans and strategies that support their approach. - 7.5 Each of the policies has been framed in the context of the National Planning policy Framework (NPPF) and the Joint Core Strategy (JCS). - 7.6 Whilst the SNP is first and foremost a landuse document, the local community has, during consultation events, identified a number of issues falling outside the remit of the planning system.
-These potential projects have been recorded, at the end of the relevant theme, to prevent the ideas and thoughts from being lost and to enable consideration and implementation as, and when, funding becomes available.
+Decision-makers and applicants must read the policies as a whole when judging if any development proposal would be acceptable. - 7.3 Policies are grouped by five themes as illustrated in the graphic opposite. - To aid interpretation, the themes and 7.4 policies are supported by contextual narrative, the local community's views on the subject together with evidence, plans and strategies that support their approach. - Each of the policies has been framed in the context of the National Planning policy Framework (NPPF) and the Joint Core Strategy (JCS). - 7.6 Whilst the SNP is first and foremost a land-use document, the local community has, during consultation events, identified a number of issues falling outside the remit of the planning system.
+These potential projects are set out in Appendix 1 at the end of the SNP, to prevent the ideas and thoughts from being lost and to enable consideration and implementation as, and when, funding becomes available.